mbarley333/interfaces_and_assertions/README.md

 &url.Error{Op:"Head", URL:"http://localhost:8080", Err:(*http.httpError)(0x14000094000)}2021/12/15 07:32:58 IsTimeoutError: true
 ```

-Interesting, nothing in the print that resembles a context error message like we are seeing so we must be on a different track.
 Taking a quick look at the Do method in the http client library shows a comment that any error returned is of type \*url.Error which matches above.
 If we walk through the Do method, we do see the returned error value matches the \*url.Error type.

 ```bash
 func (c *Client) Do(req *Request) (*Response, error) {